Bhargavi84/Explore-Ireland-MS2/README.md

 ### **Footer**
 * Footer is responsive and always stays on the bottom of the page. and is working as intended.
-* Change of colour and transition effects on hovering over Social Icons have been tested and working as intended.
+* Change of colour and transition effects on hovering over social icons have been tested and working as intended.
-* Click on each Social icon all the links are functioning as intended and opens in new tab.
+* Click on each social icon all the links are functioning as intended and opens in new tab.

 ## Testing cont...
 ___
  This website has been tested by sharing it with family members and friends.
-The Feedback of the website was Simple and yet very informative and user-interactive easily conveys the purpose of the website.
-This Website has been loaded  in the multiple devices at the same time and without any errors / issues the website has been loaded.
+The Feedback of the website was simple and yet very informative and user-interactive easily conveys the purpose of the website.
+This website has been loaded  in the multiple devices at the same time and without any errors / issues the website has been loaded.
 The padding of the card section and card images was changed multiple times to improve the loading speed of the website.
  * The below snapshot is an observation / feedback from one of the friends.
 This will be featured and implemented in future milestone projects.
  ![plot](assets/images/feedback.jpg)

 ### Performance Monitoring
 ___
 Performance monitoring was performed using Chrome Developer Tools.
-The performance and accessibility results for desktop devices.
+The performance and accessibility results for desktop devices is below.

 ![plot](assets/images/testing.jpg)